 Adoption in Ohio begins with deciding what type of adoption you will pursue.
 There are two main types of domestic adoption: adoption from foster care and private adoption.
-Those wishing to adopt an infant often go the route a private adoption, while adoption from foster care is utilized by those hoping to adopt an older child.
-It is good to gather information on both types of adoption by reaching out to a local adoption and child welfare agency.
+Those wishing to adopt an infant often go the route of private adoption, while adoption from foster care is utilized by those hoping to adopt an older child.
+It is good to gather information on both types of adoption by reaching out to local adoption and child welfare agency.
 They will likely be more than willing to provide more information and answer any questions you may have.

 Once you have decided which type of adoption to pursue, you will need to choose an agency or attorney through which to begin your adoption process.
-Ohio does allow adoption to be facilitated by the state agency, an adoption agency, or an attorney.
+Ohio does allow the adoption to be facilitated by the state agency, an adoption agency, or an attorney.
 If you are going the route of foster care adoption, you will typically go through the child welfare agency in your county, though you may find private foster agencies in your area as well.
 If you have chosen private adoption, you will often find a host of agencies from which to choose.
 Rely on the reviews of others as well as your own research to make the choice.

 The first step when pursuing adoption in Ohio will be to choose an adoption agency, attorney, or state agency through which to begin your adoption process as outlined above.
-The agency typically has an application which you will need to complete in order to begin the process.
+The agency typically has an application which you will need to complete to begin the process.
 You may also be subject to an application fee.
 Once the application has been submitted, the agency will typically contact you with the next steps.

 One of the next steps will be to complete your adoption education and/or training.
 This will be true of both foster and private adoptions.
-This training may appear differently agency to agency.
+This training may appear differently from agency to agency.
 Some training may take place in a classroom setting for multiple weeks, a weekend, or various other time allotments.
 Other agencies may require a mixture of classroom study and book reviews.
 Ohio requires that preservice training include:

 – Agency policy and procedures

 – Attachment and separation

 – Cultural issues